ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

 * Demand estimation research completed and documented
 * Mathematical formulation report completed (ILP model with 8 constraints)
-* Python solver implemented using OR-Tools and Clarke-Wright heuristic
+* Python solver implemented using OR-Tools and a heuristic approach
 * All three scenarios solved and results documented
 * Figures and route maps generated
 * Final report written
 * Presentation completed

 ---
 ## Team Workflow

 The repository is used as the central workspace for: